apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 Datasets are typed, and AsterixDB will ensure that their contents conform to their type definitions.
 An Internal dataset (the default) is a dataset that is stored in and managed by AsterixDB.
 It must have a specified unique primary key that can be used to partition data across nodes of an AsterixDB cluster.
 The primary key is also used in secondary indexes to uniquely identify the indexed primary data records.
+Random primary key (UUID) values can be auto-generated by declaring the field to be UUID and putting "autogenerated" after the "primary key" identifier.
+In this case, values for the auto-generated PK field should not be provided by the user since it will be auto-generated by AsterixDB.
 Optionally, a filter can be created on a field to further optimize range queries with predicates on the filter's field.
 (Refer to [Filter-Based LSM Index Acceleration](filters.html) for more information about filters.)